isomerpages/mlaw-corp/news/public-consultations/_posts/2025-03-11-post-Public Consultation on the RnI Committee Report.md

 1. The Committee to Enhance Singapore’s Corporate Restructuring and Insolvency Regime (the “**Committee**”) has on 11 March 2025 published its report (the “**Report**”), detailing its views, perspectives and recommendations on proposed amendments to further enhance Singapore's corporate debt restructuring and insolvency (“**R&amp;I**”) framework.

 {:start="2"}
 2. The Ministry of Law welcomes the Report and will be carefully reviewing the recommendations.
-To assist with this review, the Ministry will be conducting a 4-week public consultation on the Committee’s recommendations.
+To assist with this review, the Ministry will be conducting a 4-week public consultation on the Committee’s recommendations that will run from 11 March to 8 April 2025.

 **Singapore’s Corporate Debt Restructuring and Insolvency Regime**